.jpg)

 Feedstock Usage

-Feedstocks used for biofuel production totaled 2.346 billion pounds in January, down 28% from the previous year, according to EIA data.
-Canola oil usage fell 63% as imports from Canada fell sharply during the month.
-Corn oil usage rose from December.
+Feedstocks used for biofuel production totaled 2.693 billion pounds in March, up 29% from the previous month, according to monthly EIA data.
+Canola oil usage rose 154% during the month to 234 million pounds.
+Corn oil usage totaled 385 million pounds, up 33% from February.

-UCO usage in biofuel production totaled 399 million pounds, down 26% from the previous month and the lowest monthly print since March 2022.
-Beef tallow usage rose slightly from December to 710 million pounds.
-Beef tallow as a total percentage of feedstock usage jumped to 30% due to the drop in usage of other feedstocks.
+UCO usage in biofuel production totaled 487 million pounds, up 9% from the previous month.
+Beef tallow usage rose 12% in March to 704 million pounds and was the fifth-largest volume on record.
+Beef tallow as a total percentage of feedstock usage fell to 26% due to a rebound usage of other feedstocks.

 Increased imports of foreign feedstocks such as UCO and beef tallow have led to lower overall usage of soybean oil in biofuel production.
 Feedstocks dominate renewable fuel costs, accounting for the largest share of production expenses.
 That makes biofuel producers extra particular in feedstock sources to maximize margins as best they can.